AMFi-Bot/discordAPI/README.md

-# amfiBot discord guild management service
+# API for discord part of amfi bot